jdegoes/lambdaconf-2014-introgame/README.md

 case class GameState(player: PlayerState)
 ```

-We can now write a little helper function to update the player's health and returnthe new health value:
+We can now write a little helper function to update the player's health and return the new health value:

 ```scala
 def updateHealth(delta: Int): State[GameState, Int] = State { (s: GameState) =>